MVP meaning

 2 Hiring developers

 Developing a minimum viable product requires experience.
 If you decided to go on this path, then it is time to hire a professional development team.
+While some companies may have in-house staff to do the work, a startup will almost certainly need outside help.
 It is better to start smart and go with the skilled ones—well, once again saves time and money!

 3 Designing the prototype